 Members of the APSF’s Scientific Evaluation Committee will evaluate the LOIs.
 Investigators will be notified of the status of their LOIs in June 2020.
 In the second stage of the process, a limited number of applicants will be invited to submit a full proposal, for which more detailed instructions will be provided.
 The comments from reviewers must be addressed in the full proposal.
 Major changes in methods from the LOI to the full proposal (e.g., number of participants upon which power analysis was determined) that are not requested by the Committee may not be accepted.
 Full proposals will be due in early August 2020.

 Those invited for full proposal submissions will be given instructions to electronically submit full proposals.
 At the applicants request, the Scientific Evaluation Committee will provide a brief critique of LOIs that are not invited to submit a full proposal.

-Awards for projects to begin January 1, 2019 will be announced after the annual meeting of the APSF Board of Directors meeting in October 2018 at the ASA in San Francisco, CA.
+Awards for projects to begin January 1, 2021 will be announced after the annual meeting of the APSF Board of Directors meeting in October 2020 at the ASA annual meeting.

 Steven K. Howard, MD

 Further information about the Grant Program and applicant eligibility may be found at Frequently Asked Questions.